roblatour/Push2Run/help/setup.md

 </div>

-**(\*) Please note:** Push2Run is funded solely by the [donations](donate.html) of kind people such as yourself.
-IFTTT, Dropbox, Pushbullet, and Pushover do not provide commissions in support of Push2Run.
+**(\*) Please note:**<br>Push2Run is funded solely by the [donations](https://www.buymeacoffee.com/roblatour) of kind people such as yourself.
+IFTTT, Dropbox, Pushbullet, Pushover and PC Commander do not provide any form of commissions or kick-backs in support of Push2Run.

 For further set up instructions please click on a link below for triggering Push2Run with: